TOAST-DOCS/Container-Kubernetes/en/user-guide.md

   storageClassName: sc-ssd
 ```

 With PVC provisioning, PV is automatically created.
-At the same time, block storage attached to the PV is also automatically created, and you can check it from the list of block storages on the **Storage > Block Storage** page of TOAST web console.
+At the same time, block storage attached to the PV is also automatically created, and you can check it from the list of block storages on the **Storage > Block Storage** page of NHN Cloud web console.

 ```
 $ kubectl apply -f pvc-dynamic.yaml